alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 ```
 Save and quit by pressing CTRL+X.

 As you can see at the beginning of this script, we start Logtail after the cloud-init scripts.
-We even wait 5 seconds
+We even wait for 5
-with `ExecStartPre=/bin/sleep 5` to make sure the cloud-init scripts have completed their tasks.
+seconds with `ExecStartPre=/bin/sleep 5` to make sure the cloud-init scripts have completed their tasks.

 Copy this file for the certificate manager machine:
 ```bash